mako-framework/docs/01_getting_started/04_error_handling.md

 ### <a id="custom_error_handling" href="#custom_error_handling">Custom error handling</a>

-You can register custom error handlers for different kinds of exception types using the `ErrorHandler::handle()` method.
+You can register custom error handlers for different kinds of exception types using the `ErrorHandler::addHandler()` method.

 A great place to do so is in the `app/bootstrap.php` file.

 ```
 $errorHandler = $container->get(ErrorHandler::class);

-$errorHandler->handle(PDOException::class, function ($exception) {
+$errorHandler->addHandler(PDOException::class, function ($exception) {
 	// Do some custom logging here
 });
 ```